SaadullahTariq/Artificial-Neural-Network/README.md

 # Artificial-Neural-Network
-Some Algo implement from Book "Fundamental of Neural Networks" by "Laurene Fausett".
+Implemntation of some Algo from Book "Fundamental of Neural Networks" by "Laurene Fausett".